Neil Mendoza (artist)

 Neil Mendoza is a British new media artist known for his kinetic and installation artworks.

 Work

 A number of Mendoza's artworks rely on a combination of computer technologies and actuators to produce artistic effects.
 These electromechanical systems often uses humor, absurdity and futility as strategies to engage viewers.

 Exhibitions

-Mendoza's works have been widely exhibited, including exhibitions at Museo Nazionale Scienza e Tecnologia in Milan, Oi Futura in Brasil, the Victoria and Albert Museum, London and the Barbican, London.
+Mendoza's works have been shown at exhibitions such as at the Museo Nazionale Scienza e Tecnologia in Milan, Oi Futura in Brasil, the Victoria and Albert Museum, London and the Barbican, London.
+His piece "SPAMBOTS" consists of several tins of Spam typing with their four robot arms on individual keys to create a novel on porcine caste systems.
+It is displayed at the Misalignment Museum in San Francisco.